 Ligers and Tigons: Parents

 Ligers and tigons both represent the offspring of lions and tigers.
 However, they result from different pairings of parents.
-To create a liger, a male tiger must mate with a female tiger.
+To create a liger, a male lion must mate with a female tiger.
 On the other hand, a male tiger must mate with a female lion to make a tigon.
 The names respective names of each big cat are created by taking parts of each parent’s name, with the male’s name appearing first.
 Hence, “lion/tiger” produces “liger,” while “tiger/lion” leads to “tigon.”
 So long as this formula is followed, it does not matter which species of lion or tiger is used to create a liger or tigon.

 Ligers and Tigons: Size